How To Divide Assets in a UK Divorce – Simple (But Complete) Guide

-However the financial settlement will usually be different in each case as it depends on the parties circumstances and their needs when it comes to deciding what they should each receive from the matrimonial assets.
+In the UK the starting point for dividing the assets in divorce is 50/50.
+However the financial settlement will usually be different in every case as it depends on the parties’ circumstances and their needs when it comes to deciding what they should each receive from the matrimonial assets.
 It is possible that one party will have a greater share.

 Matrimonial assets or property is sometimes called the “matrimonial acquest” and is property that has been built up during the marriage (other than by inheritance or gift) and has been described as being the financial product of the parties’ common endeavour.

-The court has a duty to try and provide the parties to be independent of each other as soon as possible.
+The court has a duty to try to provide the parties to be independent of each other as soon as possible.
 This is set out in section 25(A) Matrimonial Causes Act 1973 which provides as follows:

 “(1) ……….. it shall be the duty of the court to consider whether it would be appropriate so to exercise those powers that the financial obligations of each party towards the other will be terminated as soon after the grant of the decree as the court considers just and reasonable